Attendance Area Map

 Choice Transfer Request (Non-Resident)

 The District is closed to new non-Shoreline resident applications for grades K-6, Headstart and Early Childhood Education.
-However, grades 7-12 are open to new non-Shoreline residents with the exception of Einstein Middle School.
-Due to a reduction in available classroom space during construction, Einstein Middle School is closed to new non-Shoreline Resident applications for the 2019-20 school year.
+Additionally, Einstein and Kellogg Middle School are closed to new non-resident applications through the 2020-21 school year.
+Grades 9-12 remain open for consideration to new non-Shoreline residents.
 Please contact your home district for information and to initiate the request.

 Due to continued increased enrollment, space constraints and anticipated future growth, Shoreline Public Schools will continue to be closed to new non-resident students in grades K-6, Headstart and Early Childhood Education.